kalviumcommunity/S74_SoulSync/README.md

-**# MoodMate: Personalized Inspiration and Support**
+## SoulSync: Personalized Inspiration and Support

 ## Project Title
-**MoodMate**
+**SoulSync**

 ## Idea
-MoodMate is a web/app designed to uplift users by providing meaningful quotes or proverbs tailored to their feelings.
+SoulSync is a web/app designed to uplift users by providing meaningful quotes or proverbs tailored to their feelings.
 With features like emotion-based suggestions, deep personalization, and critical support connections,
-MoodMate aims to inspire and comfort users while offering actionable help in critical moments.
+SoulSync aims to inspire and comfort users while offering actionable help in critical moments.

 ## Features